So why do we exist and WHAT problem are we solving?

 Our first girledworld Big Ideas Leadership Summit was held at the University of Melbourne's Wade Institute in June 2017 to extraordinary reception, was supported by both State and Federal governments and attended by hundreds of girls from more than 50 schools across Australia.

-Our next step is scale.
+Our next step is scaling.

-We have been deep in research and development of a World of Work platform in collaboration with our advisory committee, education experts and corporate partners, and look forward to going into beta with this in Q2 2019.
+We have been deep in research and development of a World of Work platform in collaboration with our advisory committee, education experts and corporate partners, and look forward to going into beta with this in late 2019.

-Our mission is to scale our reach to every one of the 1.5 million teenage girls in Australian secondary schools (ABS, 2010), and from there, reach girls across the globe so we build a new normal for a brave new world.
+Our mission is to scale our reach to every one of the 1.5 million teenage girls in Australian secondary schools (ABS, 2010), and from there, reach students across the globe so we build a new normal for a brave new world.